StefanRadu-ITSERVER/website/docs/csharp/strings/declaration.md

 ---
-title: Strings in C#
+title: Declaration
 ---

-# Strings in C#

-This is how we store text in C#.
-`String` is an **immutable** (unchangeable) sequence of characters.
-Immutable means it cannot change :neutral_face:.

-So, whenever you create a `string`, it remains the same – you can't ever change the `chars` inside of it, or its `size`.
-The idea is that you can't manipulate an existing string.

 ## Assignment
 A `string` value is specified inside quotation marks `""`:

 ``` csharp
 "Daniel"
 ```

 We can declare it with the full type name:

 ``` csharp
 System.String name = "Daniel";
 ```

 But nobody does that.
 We can use the alias instead which is `string`:

 ``` csharp
 string name = "Daniel";
 ```

 Or we can use the `var` keyword:

 ``` csharp
 var name = "Daniel";
 ```

-We can initialize a `string` with the an empty value `""` or with the literal `string.Empty`
+We can initialize a `string` with the an empty value `""` or with the literal `string.Empty`:

 ``` csharp
 var name = string.Empty;
 ```